iviasensio/SmartCards/README.md

 - You can also add the example and the theme provided:
 	- Extract the Netflix.qvf demo inside 'Examples' folder and import with the option "Upload app"
 	- Extract the theme, Netflix.zip, it's in the folder 'Themes', go to console-->Themes, import it

+- WARNING!
+By default YouTube resources are not enabled in SaaS, so you may need to apply some Content Security Policy
+ 	- In the Management Console go to Content Security Policy, and add 2 policies:
+ 		.
+For www.youtube.com allow script-src
+		.
+For img.youtube.com allow img-src

 *Install in Server: